Tuesday, December 31, 2019

 - You, like most other small children this year, were obsessed with singing the "Baby Shark" song.

-- The day that Levi wore his vest, you told him, "You looking tute" for cute.
+- The day that L wore a vest, you said, "You looking tute" for cute.

 - Your strategy at events to not have to walk around was to locate a girl we knew that you could approach to ask if she would hold you.